hypertidy/silicate/README.md

 function is published in the [CRAN package unjoin](https://CRAN.R-project.org/package=unjoin).

-# What about simple features?

-Silicate is not about simple features, it’s about transcending those limitations for day to day data problems.
-Unfortunately we inevitably have to couch this work in that context.

-Modern geospatial science needs normal-form data structures.

-Modern GIS standards generally represent spatial data as nested lists, whether in accordance with the Simple Features (SF) standard of the Open Geospatial Consortium, or in `geojson` format.
-Most commonly used geometric libraries are based on one or both of these two standards.
-We argue that (1) the agreed representations in modern GIS geometry effectively restrict ongoing development of GIS as a whole, and (2) the enforced representation of geometry as nested lists as a central form is inefficient.

-## Simple Features

-SF does not address what “non-simple” features are or might be, yet clearly these include important application domains such as GPS data, transport networks, point clouds, computer aided design, virtual and/or augmented reality, and 3D games.
-Each of these significant arenas have their own standards which are difficult to reconcile or unite without risking fragmentation and inefficiency.

-SF and nested-list representations are limited because:

-  - Shapes are not represented as topological primitives and so internal boundaries are precluded.
-  - Shapes are represented as paths so only planar polygonal shapes are possible.
-  - Shapes may exist in XY\[Z\[M\]\] geometry, but this is not extensible, with no capacity to store data against component geometry elements.
-  - Shapes have no persistent naming of features or their components.
-  - There is no capacity for internal topology of shapes or within collections (no vertex-, edge-, or path-sharing).

-These limitations mean that SF cannot fully represent every-day data forms from tracked objects, transport, Lidar, 3D models, statistical graphics, topological spatial maps, TopoJSON, CAD drawings, meshes or triangulations.
-Translations between geospatial forms and the grammars of data science can be disjointed, relying on localized implementations that are lossy or inefficient, require third party workflows, or involve unnecessary tasks.

-GIS applications generally diverge from common standards in different ways but none currently provide a normal-form model.
-There is no standard way to normalize data by detecting and removing redundancy (topology), or to densify data (a common necessity in planning domains).
-There is no standard way to extend the types although complex forms are well established in other domains.

 ## Arbitrarily re-composable hierarchies

 The common “well-known” formats of encoding geometry (WKB/WKT for